Patrick O'Keeffe (writer)

-Patrick O’Keeffe (born 1963 in Limerick) is an Irish American novelist and short story writer.
+Patrick O’Keeffe (born 1963/1964) is an Irish American novelist and short story writer.

 Life

-He grew up in County Limerick, on a farm with his 9 brothers and sisters, but moved to the United States in his 20s to pursue writing.
+He was born and grew up in County Limerick, on a farm with his 9 brothers and sisters, but moved to the United States in his 20s to pursue writing.

 He graduated from the University of Kentucky, and from the University of Michigan with an MFA.